Days Gone: Sales

 Days Gone was the best-selling physical game in the United Kingdom in the week of release.
 It went on to be the best-selling software release in all the format sales charts for three consecutive weeks.
 In Japan, Days Gone outsold two other PlayStation 4-exclusive games at launch, God of War and Horizon Zero Dawn.
 Days Gone exceeded the lifetime Japanese sales of God of War and The Last Guardian, another exclusive PlayStation 4 game.
 In the first three days after its launch, Days Gone sold approximately 114,319 physical units.

 In North America, Days Gone was the second-best-selling video game for April 2019, behind Mortal Kombat 11, making it the seventh-highest debut in sales for a Sony-published title, and the best-selling game developed by Bend Studio.
 By June 2019, Days Gone was the eighth-best-selling video game of the year.
 It was the 19th-best-selling game of 2019 in the US.
 According to game director Jeff Ross, Days Gone sold more units than all of Bend Studio's previous games combined.

 In January 2022, Days Gone's director Jeff Ross claimed on Twitter that the game had sold over 8 million units by late 2020.
 However, this stat was disputed by several gaming outlets.
-In December 2023, Insomniac Games were the victims of a ransomware attack, causing private data and information to be leaked publicly.
+The sales numbers provided by Ross were disputed as they were based on a PlayStation Trophy data tracking site.
+Ross went on to say that whilst at Bend Studio he saw Days Gone sell over five million copies, the tracking site at the time suggested 5.8 million copies sold.
+In December 2023, a ransomware attack targeted at Insomniac Games caused the leak of Sony's private data.
 From this leak, it was revealed that by February 2022, Days Gone had sold 7.32 million units.